-Jon’s hot tips on becoming a better fly angler are;
+Jonothan Stagg's thee hot tips on becoming a better fly angler are:

-3. The importance of good wading boots - There is nothing worse than fishing a competition session on a river slipping all over place and spending more time trying to stand up than fishing.
+- THE IMPORTANCE OF GOOD WADING BOOTS: There is nothing worse than fishing a competition session on a river slipping all over place and spending more time trying to stand up than fishing.
 It is critical to have the best sole on your wading boots to suit the water.
 For free stone rivers I generally like felt soles as I find these grip well on the smooth rocks and are also quiet which I like.
 However for long hikes, silt bottomed or grassy river banks felt soled boots are a disaster as you will be slipping over for sure.
-For this a rubber or studded boot sole would be recommended such as the new Simms Flyweight, these are incredibly light and comfortable boots.
+For this a rubber or studded boot sole would be recommended such as the new Simms Flyweight wading boots, these are incredibly light and comfortable boots.
 There are many options out there which are better for some types of water than others but my main advice is to use appropriate soles and comfortable wading boots.
 Being stable in the water is crucial to successful fishing in any situation.